 - Learn how data sketches summarize large amounts of data in constant space and time; what problems different data sketches are useful for, including the bloom filter, Count-Min Sketch, HyperLogLog counter, and MinHash signatures; how to use these techniques for distributed computing and stream processing; and applications of data sketching for database and ML applications

-Sophie Watson is a software engineer in an Emerging Technology Group at Red Hat, where she applies her data science and statistics skills to solving business problems and informing next-generation infrastructure for intelligent application development.
+Sophie Watson is a Senior Data Scientist in an Emerging Technology Group at Red Hat, where she applies her data science and statistics skills to solving business problems and informing next-generation infrastructure for intelligent application development.
 She has a background in mathematics and holds a PhD in Bayesian statistics, in which she developed algorithms to estimate intractable quantities quickly and accurately.

 Leave a Comment or Question